Top 10 Stephen Curry Rookie Cards

 Few basketball players have seen their stock rise as quickly as Stephen Curry during the last few seasons.
 The exciting point guard from Davidson is lighting up the league as a member of the Golden State Warriors.
-With an NBA title and an MVP Award under his belt, Stephen Curry rookie cards are primed for an explosion.
+With an NBA title and a second MVP Award under his belt, Stephen Curry rookie cards have exploded in value and interest.

 From a collecting perspective, the rookie year for Stephen Curry was defined by transition.
 The season marked the beginning of Panini's NBA exclusive, the end of Topps basketball, and a fundamental change for Upper Deck.
 Although basketball collecting would never be the same, collectors are left with a good mix of Steph Curry rookie options.